-A four night/five day trip kayaking Murtle Lake in British Columbia’s Wells Gray Park gives you a taste of the beauty in this waterfall-filled park, but you’ll likely leave wishing you’d planned on a longer stay.
+A four night, five day trip kayaking Murtle Lake in British Columbia’s Wells Gray Park gives you a taste of the beauty in this waterfall-filled park, but you’ll likely leave wishing you’d planned on a longer stay.

-Murtle Lake is the largest lake in North America that doesn’t allow motor boats
+The largest lake in North America that doesn’t allow motor boats

 You’re still not there.

-It’s a 2.5 km portage on a wide trail from the parking lot to the put-in at the Murtle Lagoon through old-growth forest of cedar and hemlock.
+It’s a 2.5 km portage on a wide trail from the Phyllis Lake parking lot to the put-in at the Murtle Lagoon through old-growth forest of cedar and hemlock.
 We elected to rent kayaks from Murtle Canoes for this trip.
 It simplified the portage since they’re waiting for you at the other end.
-Plus we didn’t have to worry about unlocked kayaks on top of our car for the next 10 days of our holiday.
+Plus, we didn’t have to worry about unlocked kayaks on top of our car for the next 10 days of our holiday.

-However you do still have to portage the rest of your gear in.
+However, you do still have to portage the rest of your gear in.
 Fortunately Murtle Canoes made it easy by providing large carts for anyone that rents a canoe or kayak.
 They’re just sitting there in the parking lot.

-The Park Ranger showed up with our kayaks about 10 minutes after we got to the lake.
+The Park Ranger showed up with our kayaks about 10 minutes after we got to Murtle Lake.
 If you are renting a boat you have a narrow window to show up – between 11 AM and 12 noon.
 Sign the waivers, load up your boats and then make the decision on where to paddle.
 And don’t forget to pay – $5 per person per night in cash at the put-in.

-Exploring the north arm of the the lake
+Kayaking the north arm of Murtle Lake

 We chose to paddle to the end of the north arm – mostly because fewer people paddle here but also because it can be less windy.
 Plus Daryl the ranger said that some of the best campsites were in the north arm.